11 Underrated LGBT Movies You Shouldn't Miss

 You’ve watched Carol and Brokeback Mountain, surely.
-But queer cinema is not a genre or a description we use to generalize any non-heterosexual plots – it is, first and foremost, a fight for expression and freedom of self.
+But queer cinema is not a genre or a description we use to generalize any non-heterosexual plots — it is, first and foremost, a fight for expression and freedom of self.
 Historically censored and scrutinized, sexuality in cinema is much more than just its mere presence when it comes to queer storytelling.
 It is a stance in and of itself.
-Alisa Taezhnaya, our film expert, picks 11 unconventional LGBTQ+ films you are yet to watch.
+Alisa Taezhnaya, our film expert, picks 11 unconventional and essential LGBTQ+ films that you should watch.

 Gregg Araki’s Tetralogy: The Living End (1992), Totally F***ed Up (1993), The Doom Generation (1995), Nowhere (1997)